CVs

 General

-• Does it look attractive at first glance?
+• Does it look neat and attractive at first glance?
 Would you want to read it?
 Would an employer want to read it?

 • Does it fit onto one or two full pages?